-- A. Serve as an agent of the Board to manage Large Capitalization Growth Domestic Equity investment account assets in compliance with the Comprehensive Investment Plans for the Prepaid Plan and for the 529 Savings Plan, as may be amended from time to time.
-The Manager will establish separate accounts for the assets of the Prepaid Plan and for the assets of the 529 Savings Plan.
-The Manager's performance will be reviewed and compared against the FTSE Russell 1000 Growth Index. - B. Present reports to the Board, at a minimum on a quarterly basis, to review performance of the fund, changes in manager strategies and investment personnel, and to prepare written monthly, quarterly and fiscal year-end reports in a format as required by the Board.
+- A. Serve as an agent of the Board to manage account assets in compliance with the Comprehensive Investment Plan for the Prepaid Plan, as may be amended from time to time.
+The Manager will establish separate accounts for the assets of the Prepaid Plan.
+The Manager's performance will be reviewed and compared against the custom fixed income benchmark as described in the Comprehensive Investment Plan. - B. Present reports to the Board, at a minimum on a quarterly basis, to review performance of the fund, changes in manager strategies and investment personnel, and to prepare written monthly, quarterly and fiscal year-end reports in a format as required by the Board.
 Monthly reports, including but not limited to monthly performance summary will be provided not later than fifteen (15) days after the last day of the month which is the subject of the report; quarterly reports will be provided not later than thirty (30) days after the last day of the quarter which is the subject of the report.
-The Manager will make available to the Board's appointed consultant any information necessary for the conduct of its responsibilities to the Board including final asset and transaction statements within fifteen (15) days after the end of each month. - C. Assist with information and descriptive statements needed concerning the Large Capitalization Growth Domestic Equity product and the investment strategy used for the management of such product as may be periodically required by the Board for inclusion in any prospectus or disclosure booklet for the Prepaid Plan or the 529 Savings Plan. - D. All services provided under this Contract related to the 529 Savings Plan shall be provided in accordance with the ITN.
-All provisions of the ITN, the Questions and Answers regarding the ITN, and the Manager's Proposal submitted in response to the ITN are incorporated by reference and attached to this Contract as Restated Composite Exhibit "A".
-In the event of any conflict, in the opinion of the Board, between any provision of this Contract and the ITN, the Questions and Answers regarding the ITN or the Manager's proposal, this Contract shall govern the conduct of the Board and the Manager.
-In the event of any conflict, in the opinion of the Board, between the ITN and the Manager.
-In the event of any conflict, in the opinion of the Board, between the ITN and the Questions and Answers regarding the ITN, the Questions and Answers regarding the ITN shall govern the conduct of the Board and the Manager.
-In the event of any conflict, in the opinion of the Board, between the Questions and Answers regarding the ITN and the Manager's proposal, the Questions and Answers regarding the ITN shall govern the conduct of the Board and the Manager.
+The Manager will make available to the Board's appointed consultant any information necessary for the conduct of its responsibilities to the Board including final asset and transaction statements within fifteen (15) days after the end of each month. - C. Assist with information and descriptive statements needed concerning the and the investment strategy used for the management of such product as may be periodically required by the Board for inclusion in any prospectus or disclosure booklet for the Prepaid Plan.
+The Board may specify the requirements for such information or descriptive statements and the times when such information or statements must be submitted to the Board.
+Any such information and descriptive statements are subject to the prior written approval of the Board and the Board may require changes to such information or descriptive statements.
+The Board will work cooperatively with the Manager to ensure that information and statements included in any such prospectus or disclosure statement are accurate in all material respects and are not misleading. - D. Assist the Board's investment consultant with the construction of the fixed income customized benchmark fo the Prepaid Plan annually using the June 30 liability profile for the Prepaid Plan, as determined by the Prepaid Plan's actuary. - E. All services provided under this Contract for the Prepaid Plan shall be provided in accordance with the ITN.
+All provisions of the ITN, the Questions and Answers regarding the ITN, and the Manager's Proposal submitted in response to the ITN are expressly incorporated by reference as part of this Contract and attached to this Contract as Restated Composite Exhibit "D." In the event of any conflict, in the sole opinion of the Board, between any provision of this Contract and the ITN, the Questions and Answers regarding the ITN or the Manager's Proposal, this Contract shall govern the conduct of the Board and the Manager.
+In the event of any conflict, in the sole opinion of the Board, between the ITN and the Manager's Proposal, the ITN shall govern the conduct of the Board and the Manager.
+In the event of any conflict, in the sole opinion of the Board, between the ITN and the Questions and Answers regarding the ITN, the Questions and Answers regarding the ITN shall govern the conduct of the Board and the Manager.
+In the event of any conflict, in the opinion of the Board, between Questions and Answers regarding the ITN and the Manager's Proposal, the Questions and Answers regarding the ITN shall govern the conduct of the Board and the Manager.